avand/avand.github.com/_posts/2014-11-26-calculated-attribute-pattern-for-ruby-models.markdown

 end
 {% endhighlight %}

 Now, you need a method to update that value.
-You might be inclined to write a `calculate_seconds_spent_watching_videos` method and call it `before_validation` and that will work just fine but it clutters up your model.
+You might be inclined to write a `calculate_seconds_spent_watching_videos` method that you call `before_validation`.
+That approach works just fine but it clutters up your model; consider that there may be more other attributes like this one.
 Here's a pattern that I've used that works really well in these cases:

 {% highlight ruby %}
 class Viewing